 - 50kms free fuel

 When you’re less concerned about driving somewhere than you are about getting there you might consider car pooling or lift sharing.
 Currently there are very few journeys in Ireland listed on these websites but you never know your luck.
 The two website to consider are Carpool.com and Liftshare

-I have a feeling that I’ve missed out on loads of things so if i have please let me know with a comment and I’ll update the post.
+I have a feeling that I’ve missed out on loads of things so if i have please let me know with a comment and I’ll update this article.